 Counselling can help with feelings of loneliness, unhappiness and hopelessness and if you are looking for more meaning in life.
 You may be wanting to relate to others more easily, dissatisfied with work, concerned about a family member, suffering from illness, facing a crisis or a significant change, or just looking for understanding and support.

 I can help with a range of issues which may present because of painful experiences from the past or difficulties in the present and fears about the future.
+Counselling can also help with psychosexual issues, including loss of desire, sex/porn addiction and adapting to change.

 How it works